 Covid-19 bred a devastating cash flow management crisis in small and medium sized businesses around the world.
 Making many owners painfully aware of their business vulnerability.

 At times like this, many small business owners face a financial black hole.
-And they know that confronting this dire crisis is both scary and very urgent.
+And confronting this crisis is both scary and urgent.

 Cash Flow Management Action Steps

-Setting out it may feel like you're attempting to climb Mt Everest with no training or equipment.
+Setting out it may feel like attempting to climb Mt Everest with no training or equipment.

 This exercise is not about bookkeeping or accounting it is simply about the cash!
-It should not be delegated or given to the accountant ... it is the responsibility of the owner!
+It should not be delegated to the accountant ... it is the responsibility of the owner!